krishna426426/Module-4-Ansible/README.md

 ```

-Connect to c9300 in the Windows desktop and verify interface description on gi1/0/1 have been applied.
+Connect to c9300 and verify interface description on gi1/0/1 have been applied.

 You should see the following output: